valcriss/planka/README.md

 - **Multilingual & Easy to Translate**: Full internationalization support for a global audience
 - **Stable List Slugs**: Lists have optional `slug` identifiers for reliable API queries, unaffected by renaming

+## Personal Project Owners

+Planka now includes a dedicated **personal project owner** role that gives users the ability to create and manage their own private projects without granting them global administration rights.
+Personal project owners are limited to two personal projects each by default.
+You can customize this cap with the `PERSONNAL_PROJECT_OWNER_LIMIT` environment variable (set it to `0` to disallow new personal projects entirely).
+If you provision users through OpenID Connect, map identity-provider groups to the role with the comma-separated `OIDC_PERSONNAL_PROJECT_OWNER_ROLES` environment variable.

 ## How to Deploy

 PLANKA is easy to install using multiple methods - learn more in the [installation guide](https://docs.planka.cloud/docs/welcome/).